apache/nuttx/boards/arm/stm32/stm3240g-eval/README.txt

        CONFIG_ARCH_SIZET_LONG=y                : size_t is long (maybe?)

        This is easily changed by modifying the configuration.

-       NOTE:  When I used a recent CodeSourcery toolchain, then toolchain generated an illegal blx to an even address when calling into one of the EABI math libraries.
-I don't know why this happened or if the probably is repeatable with other CodeSourcery versions.
-You can try for yourself setting:

-       CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery under Windows
-       CONFIG_ARCH_SIZET_LONG=n                : size_t is unsigned int (maybe?)

     3. In addition to the protected mode build, this NxWM configuration differences from the nxwm configuration in that: